The following steps outline how to submit Shipstead-Luce Act projects for Commission of Fine Arts review.

 If a project is not approved in concept, applicants may submit a new concept application to DCRA for review in a future CFA meeting, with design revisions that respond to the Commission's recommendations.

-Permit Approval: When a project is approved for permit, it is returned to the District with the CFA’s recommendation for the issuance of a permit.
-All submissions are sent to the D.C.
-Historic Preservation Office (HPO), and applicants may pick up their submissions from HPO staff the week following the CFA meeting to continue with the DCRA permitting process.
-Contact HPO staff at (202) 442-8800 to arrange to pick up a submission.
+Permit Approval: When a project is approved for permit, it is digitally returned to the District with the CFA’s recommendation for the issuance of a permit.
+Applicants will receive an email from HPO staff with next steps to continue with the DCRA permitting process.
+Contact HPO staff at (202) 442-8800 with questions.
 If the project was also submitted through ProjectDox, any drawings or other submission materials that were provided or revised during the CFA review must be uploaded to ProjectDox.